FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 **Include sketches of what your device might look like here.**

 **What concerns or opportunitities are influencing the way you've designed the device to look?**
+The device needs to fit on your finger like a ring.
+It should be a simple and comfortable band, with a little light on the top.
+The main concern is that it should not be distracting or a nuisance.
+People's heart rates fluctuate a lot during the day due to digestion, exercise, anger, etc and sometimes its important to manage it, and sometimes its not.
+So there should be a small on/pause button, perhaps by pressing the light down, so that it doesn't take up extra room on the band.
+It should also look somewhat stylish bc its important that wearables blend in well to your body and are not protruding.

 ## Part F. Record